NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/Design/Design-Overview.page.md

         </tr>
         <tr>
             <td>Test Group</td>
-            <td>A set of related tests, for example a Full Blood Count. <b>Test Groups</b> are often referred to as batteries, panels or profiles.
+            <td>A set of related tests that are reported together, for example a Full Blood Count. <b>Test Groups</b> are more widely referred to as batteries, panels or profiles.
 Multiple levels of <b>Test Groups</b> and <b>Test Results</b> may be nested to support complex report structures, such as those used in Microscopy, Culture and Sensitivity reports.</td>
             <td><a href="https://hl7.org/fhir/R4/observation.html">Observation</a></td>
             <td>{{pagelink:R4ObservationTestGroup}}</td>
         </tr>